waiz3ple/ubiquiti/README.md

 Once the development server is running, you can begin exploring and interacting with the React Assessment project.
 The project includes the following features:

-- A home page with some dummy content.
+- A home page with a search bar and navbar to search and filter products.
-- Navigation bar with links to different sections.
-- Placeholder components that can be extended and customized.
+- The navigation includes list view, grid view, and filter options.
+- The color tone of the page is maintained as grayscale.
 - Basic routing setup using React Router.

-Feel free to modify and enhance the project to demonstrate your skills and understanding of React.
+Feel free to modify and enhance the project.

 ## Project Structure

 The structure of the project is as follows:

 ```
-Ubiquiti-Proj/
+Ubiquiti/
   |- public/
   |- src/
     |- assets/
        |- fonts/
        |- images/
     |- components/
-       |- DataVies/
+       |- DataView/
-       |- FilerPanel.jtsx
+       |- FilterPanel.jsx
-       |- Header.jtsx
+       |- Header.jsx
-       |- IconList.jtsx
+       |- IconList.jsx
-       |- SearchBar.jtsx
+       |- SearchBar.jsx
     |- pages/
-       |- Home.tsx
+       |- Home.jsx
-       |- NotFound.tsx
+       |- NotFound.jsx
     |- Redux/
       |- features/
        |- data/
+          |- Devices.js
-               |- Devices.ts
+          |- UpdatedData.js
-               |- UpdatedData.ts
+          |- UpdatedStableData.js
        |- filterPanel/
-               |- Panel.ts
+          |- Panel.js
        |- filters/
-               |- Filter.ts
+          |- Filter.js
        |- search/
           |- Search/
-            |-Store.ts
+       |- Store.js
+    |- Hooks.js
+    |- Util.js
+    |- GlobalStyle.js
     |- App.js
     |- index.js
     |- ...
   |- ...
+  |- README.md
+  |- ...
 ```

 The `public` directory contains the index HTML file and any other static assets.
-The `src` directory contains the main application code, including components and the root `App.js` file.
+The `src` directory contains the main application code, including components and the root `App.jsx` file.

+## Strong Areas

+The following are the areas that are well-handled in this project:

+- **Performance**: Since the data is relatively stable, the necessary data for the page is loaded alongside the initial page load and stored.
+Subsequent activities such as data querying (searching) and filtering are done using the stored data.
+By default, images load asynchronously, making this approach most suitable.
+API calls have been reduced to one, and user experience is improved.
+Memoization could be considered in one or two places.
+- **Accessibility**: The application is accessible to users with disabilities.
+I followed accessibility guidelines and best practices.
+The application is also responsive and adaptive for all screen sizes.
+- **Code Organization**: The code is well-structured, Codes are broken down into components and grouped based on concerns.
+Functions are grouped into hooks and utilities for better reusability.
+Styled-components were chosen for code organization considerations.
+- **UserEngagement**: The application has an appealing user interface with skeletal loaders that give users an idea of what is coming.
+A unique spinner derived from the company's logo is used for initial loading.
+The application is easy to navigate, and overall loading speed is extremely fast, even on low 3G connections.
+- **Styling and Animation**: styled-components was used in this project due to its nesting feature (similar to SASS), ease of passing props, ability to coexist in the same file with JavaScript and HTML.
+GSAP was used for animations, making complex animations easier to understand.
+- **Assets and Graphics**: All images used are SVG and have been made into reusable components.
+Unique images were drawn using Adobe Illustrator.
+- **Error Handling**: All error messages have been improved and are presented in a user-friendly and helpful way.
+- **Documentation**: Comments have been added to explain the purpose of each function and complex blocks of code.

 ## Areas to Improve

-While assessing your skills, we will be looking for the following areas of improvement in the project:
+The following areas need improvement in this project:

-- **Code Organization**: Ensure the code is well-structured and follows best practices for component organization, separation of concerns, and module imports.
-- **Styling**: Enhance the visual appeal of the application by improving the styling, using CSS frameworks, or implementing custom styles.
-- **Error Handling**: Implement proper error handling and validation where applicable, providing clear and user-friendly error messages.
-- **Testing**: Add unit tests or integration tests to verify the functionality of the components and features.
-- **Performance**: Optimize the performance of the application by identifying any bottlenecks or inefficiencies and implementing improvements.
-- **Accessibility**: Ensure the application is accessible to users with disabilities by following accessibility guidelines and best practices.
-- **Documentation**: Add relevant comments, inline documentation, or JSDoc annotations to explain complex code blocks or functions.

-These are just a few suggestions, and you are encouraged to go beyond these areas and impress us with your skills and creativity!
+- **Font Import**: Unfortunately, I couldn't import font using ES6 import here I have to settle with commonJS require method.
+- **Design**: The navigation while on the mobile phase needs a general redesign.
+I plan to make it collapsible with the name of each nav icon shows up on full expansion and icon on semi expansion.
+- **Testing**: Manual testing and TypeScript were used in this project, but it awaits unit and end-to-end testing.
+- **Bug**: The menu button on the mobile view requires being clicked twice for the first time.
+This error is due to GSAP trying to initialize inline properties to the DOM before manipulation.
+I marked this error as high priority, and it will be fixed in the next update.

 ## Contributing

-We appreciate your interest in contributing to this project.
-If you have any suggestions, bug reports, or feature requests, please open an issue in this repository.
+Your suggestions are welcome, I will like to learn more.

 ## License